 The Problem

-Grolsch was coming up against strong competition and needed to reassert themselves in the market as a strong lager with a bold character.
+Grolsch was facing strong competition and needed to reassert itself in the market as a strong lager with a bold character.

 The Solution

-As a nice conclusion to the experience, Journt taps out a message on his phone – which then arrives on your handset a few seconds later.
-If you’re lucky, he’ll tell you that you’ve won some free beer and a map to a local off licence to pick it up.
+As a nice conclusion to the experience, Journt taps out a message on his phone, which arrives on your handset a few seconds later.
+If you’re lucky, he’ll tell you that you’ve won some free beer and a map to a local off-licence to pick it up.
 The whole experience was seamless and magical.

 My Role

 I worked very closely with the creative team (Kate Baker & Joe Bruce) throughout the whole creative process.
-We worked on several completely different technical solutions for this campaign however this one kept coming back as the most exciting.
+We worked on several completely different technical solutions for this campaign; however, this one kept coming back as the most exciting.
 This project pushed the technical team to the limit.
-The project was created before any SMS based platforms such as Twillio had be released and subsequently it was hand coded and integrated into POS systems manually across the country.
-Behind the scenes were multiple technical stakeholders using cutting edge technology.
+The project was created before any SMS-based platforms, such as Twillio, had been released, and subsequently, it was hand-coded and integrated into POS systems manually across the country.
+Behind the scenes were multiple technical stakeholders using cutting-edge technology.

 I was also responsible for the prototyping, UX, technical architecture and vendor liaison.

-This project was completed while I was employeed by BMB.
+This project was completed while I was employed by BMB.